 - History of excessive ear wax or suspicion that something is in the ear canal.

 - Episodes of vertigo (a sensation of spinning or swaying) or severe dizziness.

 - Sudden, quickly worsening, or fluctuating hearing loss in the past 6 months.

-What are the expected challenges of over-the-counter hearing aids?
+What are the challenges to OTC hearing aids?